 Establishing a good credit history takes time.
 If you have steady income and have used the same mailing address for at least one year, you may wish to apply for credit with a local business or department store, or for a secured loan or credit card through a financial institution.
 Paying credit obligations on time will help you develop a good credit history and may enable you to obtain additional credit in the future.

 When filling out credit applications, it is important to use complete and accurate personal information, including your formal or legal name.
 You may also wish to see if the company reports account information to a credit reporting company.
 Companies are not required to report account information, but most do.

 Each creditor has different requirements for issuing credit.
 If you are denied credit, contact the creditor to find out why.
 You may be denied credit for various reasons, including not meeting the creditor's minimum income requirement or not being at your address or job for the required amount of time.
 You can overcome these obstacles with time.

 If you have problems establishing credit, you may wish to ask a person with established credit to co-sign an application for you.
 This allows the creditor to base the decision on both applicants’ credit histories.
 Please note that a signer and co-signer are equally responsible for repayment of the debt.
 Payment history on this type of debt will be reflected on both parties’ credit reports.
 Once timely payments have been made on the account, you may wish to apply for individual credit again.

 Click here to view a summary of your rights under the FCRA.
 In some cases, you may have additional rights under state law or due to your status as a victim of fraud.
-Please refer to the summary of state-specific rights and fraud victims’ rights.
+Please refer to the summary of fraud victims’ rights.